beancount/docs/docs/external_contributions.md

 [<u>Scaled Estimates of Mutual Fund NAVs</u>](https://reds-rants.netlify.app/personal-finance/scaled-estimates-of-mutual-fund-navs/) (RedStreet) : Problem: Mutual fund NAVs (at least in the US) are updated exactly once per day, at the end of the day.
 When needing to make financial decisions when the trading window is still open (eg: when tax loss harvesting), and the end-of-day NAV is not yet available, it is sometimes useful to make a trivial estimate of that NAV, especially on days when there are huge changes in the market.

+[<u>A Shortcut to Scrape Trade History from Fidelity</u>](https://noisysignal.com/trade_hist_shortcut/) (David Avraamides) I wrote up a description of how I use a Shortcut to scrape trade history from Fidelity’s website, run it through a Python script to convert to Beancount’s ledger format, and then save it in the clipboard so I can paste it into a ledger file.

 ## Plugins<a id="plugins"></a>

 [<u>split\_transactions</u>](https://www.google.com/url?q=https%3A%2F%2Fgist.github.com%2Fkljohann%2Faebac3f0146680fd9aa5&sa=D&sntz=1&usg=AFQjCNGn2AkL35onTeXgOQzLzkjVpvLcpg): Johann Klähn [<u>wrote a plugin</u>](https://groups.google.com/d/msg/beancount/z9sPboW4U3c/1qIIzro4zFoJ) that can split a single transaction into many against a limbo account, as would be done for depreciation.